Updated August 2018

 After her own personal experience with infertility, Kelly decided to dedicate her time to helping others during their infertility journey along with advocating for infertility patient rights.
 Kelly has volunteered for the Arizona Affiliate of RESOLVE since 2007.
 She has served as the Chair of the Arizona Affiliate of RESOLVE’s Walk of Hope and the Adoption Seminar from 2010- 2012.
 She hosted RESOLVE’s Pregnancy and Beyond support group from 2009-2011.
 Kelly is the author of Tiny Toes: A Couple’s Journey through Infertility, Prematurity, and Depression.
 Kelly was elected to the RESOLVE Board of Directors in 2013.

-Lissa Goldenstein is an accomplished business executive with more than 25 years of commercial experience bringing new technologies to market in the life science research and diagnostic fields.
-Over the past ten years Lissa has been a visionary leader advancing Women’s reproductive health by licensing ground breaking academic research and delivering novel, diagnostic products for patients facing the need for prenatal testing and IVF treatment.
-Currently Lissa is President and CEO of ARC Fertility, Inc., a company providing affordable, evidence-based fertility services through its nationwide network of clinics to help couples wanting to build a family.
-Prior to joining ARC Fertility, Lissa was Co-Founder, President and CEO of Auxogyn Inc., where she brought to market the first and only FDA-cleared product that provides IVF clinicians and their patients with reliable, objective information to accurately identify embryos with the highest developmental potential.
+Lissa Goldenstein is an accomplished entrepreneur and business executive with more than 25 years of commercial experience bringing new technologies to market in the life science research and medical diagnostic fields.
+Over the past 14 years Lissa has been a visionary CEO focused on advancing women’s reproductive health by licensing ground breaking academic research and delivering novel, diagnostic products for patients facing the need for non-invasive prenatal testing and IVF treatment.
+Most recently Lissa was President and CEO of ARC Fertility, Inc., a company providing affordable, evidence-based fertility services through its nationwide network of clinics to help couples wanting to build a family.
+Prior to joining ARC Fertility, Lissa was Co-Founder, President and CEO of Auxogyn Inc. (now Progyny, Inc.), where she brought to market the first and only FDA-cleared product that provides IVF clinicians and their patients with reliable, objective information to accurately identify embryos with the highest developmental potential.
 Before taking the helm at Auxogyn, she served as President and CEO of Artemis Health Inc. (now Verinata Health, Inc. an Illumina Company), where she licensed and initiated the development of a new technology platform that is now the basis of one of the first non-invasive prenatal tests available to women worldwide.
 Prior to that, Lissa was President and CEO of Argonaut Technologies, a public company that developed and marketed instruments and reagents to accelerate the development of new pharmaceutical products.

 Jason S. Griffith, MD, Houston, TX